bergmannjg/WikitextTemplateParser/src/WikitextRouteDiagrams/readme.md

 ```
 1730 (Hannover–Lehrte)
-6107 (Lehrte–Oebisfelde)
+6135 <small>(Bln.
+Südkreuz–Elsterwerda)</small>
-6185 (Oebisfelde–Berlin-Spandau)
+1101 Lütjenbrode–Heiligenhafen
 ```

+ Stations from route parameters should match with stations from templates having distances.
 The content of the template parameter is transformed in RouteInfo type (**matching step 1**, see function RouteInfo.findRouteInfoInTemplates).

 ## From Templates to StationsOfInfobox